Stephanie Pearson

-Stephanie Pearson (born 16 December 1988) is an American actress and filmmaker.
-She has appeared in the films Kiss Kiss Bang Bang (2005), Insidious: Chapter 2 (2013), Downrange (2017) and Psychosynthesis (2020).
+Stephanie Pearson (born December 16, 1988) is an American actress and filmmaker.
+She has appeared in the films Kiss Kiss Bang Bang (2005), Insidious: Chapter 2 (2013), Downrange (2017), Recovery (2019) and Psychosynthesis (2020).
 She has been featured in the television series Ray Donovan (2015), Rizzoli & Isles (2014-2015), and Pam & Tommy (2022).

 Alongside acting, Pearson is a director and has directed music videos for artists Wolfmother, and 98º.

 Early life

-Stephanie Pearson was born in Burbank, California on 16 December 1988, the daughter of Lisa Pearson and director and producer Lee Pearson.
+Stephanie Pearson was born in Burbank, California on December 16, 1988, the daughter of Lisa Pearson and director and producer Lee Pearson.
 She has a younger sister, Leila.
 She grew up in Laguna Beach, California and spent time at her father's production studio watching the shoots.
 She decided she wanted to become an actor at the age of ten.

 Stephanie studied theater at Loyola Marymount University in Los Angeles.